mlswg/mls-protocol/draft-ietf-mls-protocol.md

   `index` to the root, add `index` to the `unmerged_leaves` list for the node.

-* Set the leaf node in the tree at position `index` to a new node containing the public key from the ClientInitKey in the Add, as well as the credential under which the ClientInitKey was signed
+* Set the leaf node in the tree at position `index` to a new node containing the public key from the KeyPackage in the Add, as well as the credential under which the KeyPackage was signed

 ### Update

-An Update proposal is a similar mechanism to Add with the distinction that it is the sender's leaf ClientInitKey in the tree which would be updated with a new ClientInitKey.
+An Update proposal is a similar mechanism to Add with the distinction that it is the sender's leaf KeyPackage in the tree which would be updated with a new KeyPackage.

 ~~~~~
 struct {
-    ClientInitKey client_init_key;
+    KeyPackage key_package;
 } Update;
 ~~~~~

 A member of the group applies an Update message by taking the following steps:

-* Replace the sender's leaf ClientInitKey with the one contained in the Update proposal
+* Replace the sender's leaf KeyPackage with the one contained in the Update proposal

 * Blank the intermediate nodes along the path from the sender's leaf to the root